Discount Broadway Tickets For The Notebook - This Show Is Now Shelved

 Nicolas Sparks - Writer of "Love Tragedy" or "Misery Porn"?

-Sparks refuses to say he writes women's "romance" books and instead claims that he created his own genre called like 'love tragedy'.
-The reality is that the true genre is just "misery porn." which so women find pleasure in.
+Sparks refuses to agree that he writes women's "romance" books and instead he claims that he created his own genre called like 'love tragedy'.
+Many people believe the the true genre is just "misery porn." which phycologists have found many women find pleasure in.

 The Stage Show